m-language/m/docs/tutorial/functions.rst

 ========================

 Multi-argument functions in M are actually just syntax sugar for curried functions.
-Likewise, multi-argument application is just repeated application of single arguments.
+Likewise, multi-argument application is just syntax sugar for curried application.

 .. code-block:: lisp